 How to use rhetorical questions in prompts?
 They force readers to step into your world.
 When they think or read about these questions in your SAT essay, readers engage with your topic on their deeper level.
 Your rhetorical questions draw them into thinking logically.

-These examples can help you answer all essay prompts because they’re complex or meaningful, so use them to discuss different issues.
+These examples can help you answer all essay prompts because they’re complex or meaningful, so use them to discuss different issues even for a graduating student.
 The main point is to wait to see factual prompts to develop your unique arsenal of strong argument-building strategies to support any claim you make.
 Be sure to prepare in advance.

 What if you need more help?
 If you have any complications with your SAT essay writing, contact our site professionals to order this assignment from them.
 They will complete your online order fast and guarantee your excellent customer experience.